Instant Pot Split Pea Soup (Video)

 My Instant Pot Split Pea Soup has ham, sweet potatoes, and red bell pepper, and this tasty soup can be ready in about 45 minutes!
-This soup is surprisingly low in net carbs, but see suggestions if you want an even lower-carb version of split pea soup.
+This soup is surprisingly low in net carbs, but see suggestions if you want split pea soup with even fewer carbs.

 PIN Instant Pot Split Pea Soup to try it later.